 In 2013, the movie The Tale of the Princess Kaguya was released in Japan.
 It is a historical anime adaptation of this ancient story and is still the most expensive Japanese film every made.
 I find some of the changes/additions to be quite interesting and wonder what it says about the shift in Japanese culture.

-One change being that Princess Kaguya spends much of her early years on the planet living in poverty in the country.
-However, this turns out to be the only place she was truly happy.
 Once the bamboo cutter has amassed enough of the coins and jewels to build a mansion, fine clothes, and a position in society; he rips his wife and daughter away from the simple life they loved.
 Princess Kaguya goes through some horrific body rituals required by her station (including staining her teeth with black ink because a lady of her station shouldn’t be speaking or laughing enough to show her teeth anyway).
-Only after she rejects all of these beauty rituals and returns to her simple nature does she start to become herself again.

 I do wonder if these changes were put into the movie to reflect more of the Buddhist philosophies that are more prevalent in modern Japan as well as the desire to live more simplistic lives.